-To reduce the non-local contributions we constructed a nearest neighbor minimum spectrum under the assumption that non-local contributions are widespread and uniform.
-This assumption has been checked by examining an area out to ± 1.5 , which showed similar structures, typified by strong peaks near 0 km s-1 and smaller peaks near -85 km s-1.
-The nearest neighbor minimum spectrum was smoothed with a five bin boxcar average and subtracted from a similarily smoothed spectrum formed from a distance weighted average of the same 4 nearest neighbors.
+contributions are widespread and uniform.
+This assumption has been checked by examining an area out to $\pm 1.5^{\circ}$, which showed similar structures, typified by strong peaks near 0 km s-1 and smaller peaks near -85 km s-1.
+The nearest neighbor minimum spectrum was smoothed with a five-bin boxcar average and subtracted from a similarly smoothed spectrum formed from a distance-weighted average of the same four nearest neighbors.
 This process is shown in Figure 7.
-The resulting subtraction was fit with nine Gaussian profiles spread between $-99 < v{hel} < 24$ km s-1.
-The integrated emission column densities, rms velocity widths (b values), and heliocentric velocities are given in columns 2, 3, and 4 of Table 2.
+The resulting subtraction was fit with nine Gaussian profiles spread across the range -99 km s-1 $< v{hel} <$ 24 km s-1.
+The integrated emission column densities, rms velocity widths (b-values), and heliocentric velocities are given in columns (2), (3), and (4) of Table 1.

-Column 5 shows the column densities that we adopted for the model of the Lyman series absorptions as discussed in § 4.3.
-Absorption line components to the blue of the systemic velocity at -42 km s-1 occur within the expansion velocity inferred from the optical emission lines and can plausibly be associated with the nebular expansion.
-If the absorption components to the red of -42 km s-1 are associated with the nebula they would have to be infalling.
-They are more likely to be located in the foreground.
+Column (5) shows the column densities that we adopted for the model of the Lyman series absorptions as discussed in § 4.3.
+Absorption-line components to the blue of the systemic velocity at -42 km s-1 occur within the expansion velocity inferred from the optical emission lines and can plausibly be associated with